mglaman/getting-cozy-with-drupal-commerce/manuscript/chapter2.md

 Once the components have been bundled and normalized, other modules have the opportunity to manipulate the array of price components.
 Before returning the final value, Commerce Price invokes `hook_commerce_price_component_type_info_alter()`.
 This hook can be very useful when controlling the order total output when utilizing shipping, discounts, and tax.

-Using our shipping discount example, lets say the client wanted the order total summary to be in a specific order.
+Using our shipping discount example, let us say the client wanted the order total summary to be in a specific order.
 The request asks that the price component details are in the following order: subtotal (base price), discounts, shipping, shipping discounts, tax, then final total.
 Using the alter hook we could create a function to provide this ordering.

     function module_commerce_price_component_type_info_alter(&$component_types) {